ganeti/ganeti/man/gnt-node.rst

 In case you're readding a node after hardware failure, you can use the ``--readd`` parameter.
-In this case, you don't need to pass the secondary IP again, it will reused from the cluster.
+In this case, you don't need to pass the secondary IP again, it will be reused from the cluster.
 Also, the drained and offline flags of the node will be cleared before re-adding it.